AdobeDocs/advertising.en/help/search-social-commerce/reports/faqs-report.md

 When the row includes data for content-enabled search campaigns, display campaigns, or social campaigns &mdash; which don't include keywords &mdash; the [!UICONTROL Keyword] column shows the applicable ad group name instead.
 +++

 +++Because of seasonal or market changes, my reports show atypical data.
-Will this affect bids once the conditions change?
+Does this affect bids once the conditions change?
 The optimization capability builds its revenue models for each bid unit daily to ensure that it identifies and immediately responds to trends, and the models incorporate long-term historical data to help predict seasonal performance.
 The portfolio's revenue model half-life setting<!-- add link to glossary? --> also determines how heavily recent revenue data is weighted.
 The best practice is to lower the half-life during a period of atypical performance but increase it after the revenue model is adjusted.
 If you have questions about whether adjusting the half-life is necessary, contact your Adobe Account Team.

 If you don't want the data for the period to affect future bids at all, then you can choose to exclude those dates from the model.
 Contact your Adobe Account Team to exclude the dates.